weecology/forecasting-course/content/en/syllabus/_index.md

 #### **Course Grading**

-* 50% of grade will be based on participation including discussing papers and doing r-tutorials
+* 50% of grade will be based on paper paper discussion
-* 50% will be based on completion of assignments
+* 50% of the grade will be based on completing R tutorials

 #### **Attendance Policy**